 - The best duet ever!
 Seriously, this is amazing.
 Even more incredible is that they only had an hour or so to practice before filming.
 Apparently the format of the show is that people send in video of them singing a famous song and when they get that idol on the show, they select from the best videos sent in and let them sing together.
 The young woman had been on another talent show before but that was her only previous exposure.

 He and Taeyang started as trainees when they were 12!
 I have to include two versions:

-Although he is famous for the novelty song Gangnam Style (now 3.6 billion views at the time of writing!) but he is a serious entertainer.
-He does a lovely thoughtful song that has two very differnt versions…
+Although he is famous for the novelty song Gangnam Style (now 4.5 billion views as of Sept 2022!) but he is a serious entertainer.
+He does a lovely thoughtful song that has two very different versions…

 She was in a from the cleverly named 2NE1 and released Don't cry as a solo effort.